 Key Features:

-- Requires precision cutting to fit around pipes, wires, and outlets
+- Requires precise cutting to fit around outlets or pipes

 What Is Blown-In Insulation?